 Peter Brady

 Pete Brady is the Acting Director for the Air Traffic Safety Standards Oversight Division (AOV-100).
-The division leads policy oversight of ATO safety standards by reviewing and approving national policy changes to policy standards, ATO’s Safety Management System (SMS) aligned with the International Civil Aviation Organization, and Safety Risk Management mitigation strategies for applicable procedures and future systems.
+The division leads policy oversight of the Air Traffic Organization’s (ATO) safety standards by reviewing and approving national changes to policy standards, ATO’s Safety Management System (SMS) aligned with the International Civil Aviation Organization, and Safety Risk Management mitigation strategies for applicable procedures and future systems.
 Additionally, he provides safety oversight of aeronautical information products and services.

 Professional Knowledge & Experience